sergueik/springboot_study/basic-json-schema/README.md

 A JSON Schema document is just JSON data with a specific vocabulary. this is actually one of the strongest conceptual advantages of JSON Schema over things like Jsonnet.

-### Capability Matrix a.k.a.
-Schema vs Jackson Capability Boundary

-In reality JSON Schema only looks like JSON

 ### Usage
 ```cmd